 The early history of Ohio was of crack-downs and prohibitions.
 As in many states, the first relaxation after the Prohibition era in the first part of the 20th century was for horse racing in 1933.
 Remote betting and electronic lottery games were permitted at the racetracks.
 A form of gambling that thrives even today.

-A longer wait ensued for casinos.
-In 2009, an amendment led to the licensing of 4 huge casinos (one for each of the biggest cities complete with poker, table games and massive slots halls).
+Charitable gambling for veterans, volunteer firefighters and education groups became popular in 1975, but a longer wait ensued for casinos.
+In 2009, an amendment led to the licensing of four massive casinos, one for each of the biggest cities.
+All of them came complete with poker, table games and massive slots halls.